mentalcaries/codecheck/README.md

 A CLI tool to streamline code review workflows for student assignments.
 CodeCheck automates cloning repositories, installing dependencies, opening projects in VS Code, and starting development servers.

+## Motivation

+Cloning and project setup can be quite tedious and repeitive for the quick project checks we often do at TripleTen.
+CodeCheck reduces this to one command, and as an added benefit cleans up the code and thousands of node_modules installed for every project, greatly simplifying the instructor/tutor workflow.

 ## Features

 -  Clone GitHub repositories with one command